MP Estate Planning UK

 What is a Power of Attorney, and why do I need it?

-What are the different types of Power of Attorney available in the UK?
+What are the different types of Power of Attorney available in England and Wales?

 How do I choose the right attorney for my Power of Attorney?